Sheyshya11/fundChain/README.md

   ```bash
   PRIVATE_KEY=XXXXXXX
   ```
-- In the third-web folder, build and deploy
+- In the third-web folder, build and deploy your smart contract

   ```bash
   npm run build